syamprasaddannuri/BookOnlineStore/HELP.md

         Get Media Posts :
             - This service is used to find the posts in media about the book
             - What does this service do ?
+                    - It searches posts in map that has been created using scheduling.
-                    - Get the all media posts from media client.
+                    - All the matched posts has been returned
-                    - Created inverted index for each word in all media posts.
-                    - Based on given search key it return all the posts using inverted index if any parital or full match.
                         - GET method :
                         - Request URL : <Bookstore DNS>/api/media
                         - Request contains following information
                                 - ISBN
-                        - Response contains following information
+                        - Each Response from Media Posts contains following information
-                                - User Id
+                                - authorId
-                                - Id
+                                - postId
                                 - Title
-                                - Body
+                                - content